imagej/imagej.github.io/_pages/Windows.md

 ## HiDPI displays

-If text and other UI elements appear tiny on your [HiDPI](wikipedia_HiDPI "wikilink") display, then check the following:
+If text and other UI elements appear tiny on your {% include wikipedia title='HiDPI' text='HiDPI'%} display, then check the following:

   - [Double check that you are running the 64-bit version of Java](Troubleshooting#Checking_the_Java_version "wikilink").
   - Verify that you are running Windows 10 (Windows 7 and 8 do not do HiDPI scaling).